skellat/mkdocs-cms/docs/services.md

 ## Regular Commercial Services Offered

-During the [continuing COVID-19 crisis](https://simple.wikipedia.org/wiki/COVID-19_pandemic) we must be creative in meeting service requests.
+During the seemingly permanent state of crisis we must be creative in meeting service requests.
 Please contact us to discuss availability.
 An illustrative list of possible services includes:

 ### Print